 Buffy turned to her in surprise.

 "It's not a hug moment, blondie.
 Just a fact.
 Dawn won't fight if they screw you over."
-The dark haired slayer grinned.
+She grinned.
 "And hell neither will I. Don't believe in crossing a picket line."

 "So, I shall start making some calls."
 Giles rose.